DAILY DISCIPLINE #91

 By Colleen Donahue

-This month we'll finish our study of Job.
-You'll remember that he was considered a righteous and good man during his time but had suddenly lost everything including his health.
+In this last study about Job, you'll remember that he was considered a righteous and good man during his time but had suddenly lost everything including his health.
 On one day he was a prince among men and the next day he was an outcast sitting in the ash heap outside of the city.

-These friends were wrong in their accusations and judgments and yet we'll see this month how God actually used them to show Job something of his deeper self.
-Although suffering is not always caused by our sins it can nevertheless be used by God to show us our true nature and the need each one of us has to be "born again" in God.
-Slowly and painfully Job came to see God's greater purposes behind his situation.
+These friends were wrong in their accusations and judgements and yet we'll see in this study how God actually used them to show Job something of his deeper self.
+Although suffering is not always caused by our sins, it can nevertheless be used by God to show us our true nature and the need all of us have to be "born again" in God.
+Slowly and painfully Job came to see God's greater purposes behind his suffering.

 Like Job, there are many of us going through painful times.
 It may be physical or emotional suffering, but it hurts just the same.
-If the reasons why do not seem apparent then let us rest our life in God and trust Him while He accomplishes a deeper work.
+If the reasons why do not seem apparent then let us rest our life in God and trust Him while He accomplishes a deeper work in us.

 The Story of Job-Part 3--Job in the Crucible